OliviaLynn/Android-TV-Launcher-Boilerplate/README.md

 Then, identify the package name of your default launcher.
 Mine was called `com.oranth.tvlauncher`.
 You can run `adb shell pm list packages` in your shell to see a list of all of the packages on your Android TV and to find your own.

-For Android 9, you'll want to run `adb shell pm uninstall -k --uesr 0 <name of your default launcher>` in your shell.
+For Android 9, you'll want to run `adb shell pm uninstall -k --user 0 <name of your default launcher>` in your shell.
 For Android versions 6-8, you can find the alternative commands in [this post](https://forum.xda-developers.com/shield-tv/themes-apps/alternate-launcher-root-marshmallow-t3359076).

 Now, when you hit your Home button, you'll get to choose either the launcher you downloaded or the launcher you built as your new default launcher.